 Valentine Scattergories Lists

-Aside from the downloadable Valentine Scattergories printable we have provided, here are some sample lists you may want to add to your Valentine’s Day party game.
+Aside from the printable Valentine Scattergories game, here are some sample lists you may want to add to your Valentine’s Day party game.

 List 1: Sweet Thang